CalebPenning/CalebPenning/README.md

 - Pronouns: (he/him)
 - I'm a Software Engineer from the SF Bay Area, specializing in Fullstack Web Development.
 - I am currently working with React, React-Router and Redux quite a bit.
-- I'm also learning Go and TypeScript.
+- I'm also learning to work with Go and TypeScript.
-- Ask me about my cats, music, movies, food, and pretty much anything else :) (even the older, sillier code on here)

 ### Cheers!